 We have a large camping-related store nearby, but they weren’t helpful and were more expensive than everyone else.

 We eventually landed at Carl’s RV.
-Not only were they cheaper, they had our new water heater the next day.
+Not only were they cheaper, but they also had our new water heater the next day.
 And we got to support a local business.
 Hooray!

 5 | Replace the plastic connections

 The existing water hoses in our RV had plastic threaded connections.
-That was fine for the cold water hose, but the hot side got brittle and started to leak after we re-attached it.
+That was fine for the cold water hose, but the hot side got brittle and started to leak after re-attaching it.

 We decided to future-proof the hot water hose by replacing it with a stainless steel braided connection.
 It cost an additional $7, but it’s well worth the price to avoid more headaches down the road.

 The end result

 While it was definitely an inconvenience and an expense we didn’t expect, replacing the water heater in our RV turned out to be a lot easier than we thought.